Greece - Formalities

 As Greece is a member of the European Union, formalities for EU vessels and nationals should be simple, although this does not always appear to be the case.

-A visit to the Hellenic Coast Guard, colloquially known as Port Police or PP, is now only required when:
+The Hellenic Coast Guard, colloquially known as Port Police or PP, should only be visited when:

 (1) entering the country from outside the Schengen Area,

 (2) once a year after that to have your DEKPA or transit log (Greek cruising papers) checked for the new Circulation Tax (TPP) payments (see further details below).

 With the introduction of Law 4256 which came into effect on 14 April 2014, PP permission is no longer needed;